dcunited001/dcunited001.github.io/_posts/2016-05-16-the-paradox-of-creativity.md

 Limitations to communication and cultural transmission have been evaporating since the introduction of broadband and pervasion of internet video.
-When I wanted to learn how to windmill from the [Mother Goose Ultimate Windmill Guide](https://web.archive.org/web/20050415014353/http://www.angelfire.com/hiphop2/mothergoose/).
+When I wanted to learn how to windmill, all I had was the
+[Mother Goose Ultimate Windmill Guide](https://web.archive.org/web/20050415014353/http://www.angelfire.com/hiphop2/mothergoose/).
 It was hard as shit to teach myself that.
 After a few months of rolling around in my garage, I miraculously met a bboy that helped me